-Layers in Illustrator can be confusing as they are not as straightforward as say in Photoshop or many other programs.
+Layers in Illustrator can be confusing as they are not as straightforward as say in Photoshop or any other programs.
 What you might understand as a ‘layer’ can be something else in Illustrator’s terminology.
-But lets just cut through that and review some of the most common ways you may achieve your goal.
+But let’s just cut through that and review some of the most common ways you may achieve your goal.

-Layers as they are understood by the Adobe Illustrator are containers for various objects that have a name, color and several properties such as whether it’s visible, printable etc. They are at the top of objects’ arrangement hierarchy which can be viewed and manipulated on the Layers panel.
+Layers as they are understood by the Adobe Illustrator are containers for various objects that have a name, color, and several properties such as whether it’s visible, printable, etc. They are at the top of the objects’ arrangement hierarchy which can be viewed and manipulated on the Layers panel.

 If you don’t see the Layers panel, go to Window > Layers menu, or press F7.

 Layers have names such as Layer 1, Layer 2 by default, and their colors are represented in the objects’ vector paths when you select them.